DarienBrito/TDMorph/README.md

 TDMorph uses a number of shortcuts to perform various actions which you need to be aware of.
 Please see here the [full list of shortcuts](https://github.com/DarienBrito/TDMorph/blob/master/Help/Shortcuts.md).

-## No UI, I just want to code!
+## Code architecture

-Fair enough :) The philosophy behind the construction of TDMorph is that the UI is "dumb".
+The philosophy behind the construction of TDMorph is that the UI is "dumb".
 This means that it is completely decoupled from core functionality, so when you interact with it you are invoking lower level commands that do not know what a button or a slider is, at least not implicitely.
 There is a plethora of high and low level set of commands that you can pass to control all objects in TDMorph, using Python.

 In general, a node in TDMorph has always 2 extensions: